winitzki/sofp-docker-build/README.md

 This Docker image will contain a TeX Live 2019, a LyX 2.x installation, pdftk, hunspell, and some other required utilities.

+Basic sanity checks are run within the Docker image.